MashB97/op-rock-paper-scissors-game/README.md

-# Odin Project Exercise - Landing Page
+# Odin Project Exercise - Rock Paper Scissors Game

 Hello everyone!
 This project is an exercise from the [Odin Project](https://www.theodinproject.com/), which involves creating the game Rock Paper Scissors.
 The objective of the exercise is to create the game from scratch to practice problem-solving skills.
-The requirements were:
+Objective:

     - Create a function `getComputerChoice`, `getHumanChoice`
     - Two variables to keep track of the score, `humanScore`/`computerScore` (initializing them to 0)